Jan 05, 2023 ▪ 20 min read (~3 pages) ▪ Computer Science ▪ Updated on Jan 16, 2023

 print(tabulate(population, headers=['n', 'encoding', 'decoded x, y', 'cost'], floatfmt=".3f", tablefmt="simple"), end="\n\n")

-The decision variables are represented as binary chromosomes, where each gene in the chromosome is encoded using a certain number of bits, M_BITS
+In BGA, decision variables are represented as binary chromosomes and each gene in the chromosome is encoded using a certain number of bits, M_BITS

-The function for encoding decimal number into a binary representation is as follows.
+The function for encoding a decimal number into its binary representation.

 def encode(x, x_low, x_high, m):